Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-Form background pictures are not only used for giving the Form a different look, but also for other useful purposes as well.
+The Form background pictures are not only used for giving the Form a different look, but also for other useful purposes.

-For example, if the user is keying in data from a pre-printed Document like a Telephone Bill or Electricity Bill etc.; it is a good idea to scan an image of this Document and use it as the Data Entry Form's background picture.
-The Data Fields can be positioned in appropriate locations on the image matching the physical Document so that it will be easier for the user to find information on the Document and key in exactly the same locations on the Form.
+Assume that the user is entering data from a pre-printed document, such as a telephone bill or an electricity bill.
+In such situations, it can be very effective to scan an image of the source document and use it as the background picture of the data entry form.
+The Data Fields can be positioned in appropriate locations on the image, matching the physical Document so that it will be easier for the user to find information on the Document and key in exactly the same locations on the Form.

-Microsoft Access Form Wizard has several images to use as a background picture, but I didn't find the one that I need; the one with a gradient background.
-So, I thought I would make one of my own and use it.
+Microsoft Access Form Wizard offers several images that can be used as background pictures, but I couldn’t find the one I wanted — a simple gradient background.
+So, I decided to create one myself and use it instead.

 Creating a Sample Image

-The steps that I have taken are given below to create the image for the Form Background picture.
+The steps are given below to create the image for the Form Background picture.

 2. Selected Format - - >Background - - > Fill Effects.